thedynamiclinker/sudocode/lost+found/trash/principles/Loss functions over Hard Requirements.md

 Any hard requirement must not only fit in words, it is constrained by the attributes the author thought of at the time of writing.

-Since most [[Technical Affordances are Implicit]], hard requirements miss most of what makes a system pleasant or unpleasant, an approach efficient or wasteful, an implementation elegant or a kludge.
+Since most [[Most Affordances are Implicit]], hard requirements miss most of what makes a system pleasant or unpleasant, an approach efficient or wasteful, an implementation elegant or a kludge.

 When you want to discourage something in a team of developers, don't forbid it, disincentivize it.